aleksati/kd-audio-fx/README.md

 python starter.py --datasets drdrive_cond_dk --conditioning True --epochs 500 --input_dim 2
 ```

-To only run inference on an existing pre-trained model, use the "only_inference" option.
-In this case, ensure that the existing model and dataset (to use for inference) both exist and have corresponding names.
+To only run inference on an existing pre-trained model, use the "only_inference".
+In this case, ensure you have the existing model and dataset (to use for inference) both in their respective directories with corresponding names.

 Example inference case:
 ```